RU09342/lab-3-interrupts-and-timers-mammarelm7/TIMER A Blink/README.md

 # Lab 3: Timer A Blink
 The speed of two leds were controlled with Timer A using interrupts.
+When TAR counts up to TA0CCR0, the interrupt fires and the leds are toggled.

 ## Code Differences
 For the MSP430FR2311 you have to use Timer B since Timer A is not recognized.